 5. Design primary paths to be at least 5 feet wide

-and secondary paths no less than 3 feet wide for a pleasant and hospitable passage.
+Secondary paths can be smaller (but no less than 3 feet wide) and still retain a pleasant and hospitable passage.

 Site tall plants (more than 30 inches in height) at least 2 to 3 feet back from the edge.

 7. Allow at least 3 feet of open space around patio furniture to ensure easy passage

 Patios are most comfortable when you plan for at least 4 square feet of space per person.

 8. Choose plants that do more than just bloom